jennyquinto/my-full-stack-project/README.md

 # Concepts
 ## Virtual dom
 Before html is generated, it's possible to represent it as a JavaScript object tree which allows react to compare it against future versions of the same tree and generate parcial HTML nodes to take to the browser

+# Validations
+## Eslint
+the syntax problems are watched on the app displaying warnings, errors, and alerts on the console, keeping the rules defined at the eslint config file.